Useful College Resources Transfers Need to Know About

 While transfer students are no longer high school students, they can still take advantage of college fairs, which are open to both high school and college students.
 Visit the admission page of any four-year college website and they are likely to have a list of upcoming college fairs in the immediate area.
 Future transfer students should bring an unofficial college transcript to their college fairs too so that when visiting an admission representative’s table, they can present their academic information and get a sense of whether or not they will meet the academic criteria for admission.

 A majority of community colleges will also hold at least one transfer student fair each year.
 (Many hold two!)
-By participating in the transfer fair, students will often have the opportunity to meet the primary transfer enrollment representative from the four-year school, and they can begin building a relationship prior to submitting the application for admission.
+By participating in the transfer fair, students will often have the opportunity to meet the primary transfer enrollment representative from the four-year school, and they can begin building a relationship before submitting the application for admission.
 College representatives enjoy getting to meet prospective applicants prior to admission committee reviews, so if the opportunity is there, students should take advantage!

 Related: How to Navigate College Fairs From Start to Finish